 This doesn’t take into account transporting the wood from the forest to your stove.
 It’s pretty obvious but the further the wood has to travel, the higher the carbon footprint.

 Burning wood may not be quite as environmentally friendly as heating with renewable electricity, but it’s safe to say it's better than burning coal or gas!
-Just make sure you keep the road miles down and don't buy imported wood!
+Just make sure you keep the road miles down and only buy British firewood!

 This is where wood burning gets its bad reputation, and it's what DEFRA are trying to improve with their Clean Air Strategy.